Generic selectors

 The Arch, 324 Harrow Rd, Wembley, HA9 6LL

 The Arch isn't as big as the Green Man and is further away from the stadium (one mile west), but it does offer fans an alternative pre-match experience.
-If you are after some gourmet food before heading to the stadium, then the Arch could be your best bet, particularly if you are a fan of traditional Indian food.
+If you are after some gourmet food before heading to the stadium, then the Arch could be your best bet, mainly if you are a fan of traditional Indian food.

 The Ach also boasts a large beer garden, which makes it a popular spot on rare days when the sun is shining on the capital.